bitshares/docs.bitshares.org/source/muse/installation/Build.rst

            -DBOOST_ROOT="$BOOST_ROOT" -DCMAKE_BUILD_TYPE=Debug   .
     cd ..

-Building BitShares
+Building MUSE
 ###########################

-After downloading the BitShares sources according to :doc:`the download page <./Sources>`, we can run ``cmake`` for configuration and compile with ``make``:
+After downloading the muse sources according to :doc:`the download page <./Sources>`, we can run ``cmake`` for configuration and compile with ``make``: